/ Installation

 First things first…That will be downloading the correct software package from the OpenText support site on your local machine.
 So, login to OpenText support

-In the central search box, just search for #AppWorks23.4 or use this quick link!
-The results will show 3 types of downloads:
+In the central search box, just search for OpenText_Process_Automation_CE!
+The results documents and software.

 Before we start the installation, we will do some pre-checks and pre-setup